-It’s possible when you learn the art of Pratyahara yoga.
+It’s possible when you learn the art of Pratyahara.

-In my guide to using yoga for positivity I reveal how you can boost your mindset by using certain yoga poses.
+In my guide to using yoga for positivity, I reveal how you can boost your mindset with yoga poses.

-Judith Lasater, Ph.D., P.T., says that Pratyahara is when we “have a space between the world around [us] and [our] responses to that world.”
+Judith Lasater, PhD, P.T., says that Pratyahara yoga is when we “have a space between the world around [us] and [our] responses to that world.”

-In Pratyahara, we are present in the world, but spiritually and emotionally protected, as though there were a psychic shell around us.
+When we practice Pratyahara we train the mind to be present in the world but spiritually and emotionally protected at the same time, as though there were a psychic shell around us.

 When you learn Pratyahara your mind becomes invincible to external stimuli.

-Most of us knows what it feels like to live in this perpetual cycle of reactivity.
+Most of us know what it feels like to live in this perpetual cycle of reactivity.

-Pratyahara gives us the ability to step out of all that reactivity.
-It puts a psychic shield up between ourselves and the world.
+Pratyahara techniques give us the ability to step out of all that reactivity.
+It puts a psychic shield between us and the world.
 It stops us from being so easily swayed by what’s going on around us.

-Because we are less reactive we are also calm.
+Because we are less reactive, we are also calm.
 And calmness itself offers many benefits too.
-Being relaxed is good for the body and mind.
-It improves our immune system, reduces negative feelings like stress, and promotes inner joy and happiness.

 Sounds good, right?

-To experience the benefits of Pratyahara, we have to practice it properly.
-And to practice pratyahara, we need to understand its role in the yogic system.
+To experience the benefits, we have to practice it properly.
+And to practice pratyahara exercises, we need to understand its role in the yogic system.

 Let’s take look.